Lantau Island: Visiting Tai O And The Tian Tan Buddha

 Tai O, a traditional fishing village

-When we got to Tai O, we realized that we were there too early.
-The days in Hong Kong definitely start later than other cities so not everything was open when we went.
+When we got to Tai O, we realized that we arrived too early.
+Days in Hong Kong start later than other cities so not everything was open when we were there.
 Only a few shops were opened but we still explored the area.